 The enum dropdowns are designed for a few thousand options at most.
 There is no hard upper limit, but with too many options, the user interface may become sluggish, and documents will load slowly.

-In case of having a field with many enum options, it is best to store them in an external database and use a custom webhook extension to load the options dynamically based on type-ahead.
+In the case of having a field with many enum options, it is best to store them in an external database and use a custom webhook extension to load the options dynamically based on type-ahead.
 Our Python sample webhook shows such an example.

-A common scenario that would produce too long dropdowns is vendor matching or product matching – we have a dedicated webhook extension that you may deploy for these purposes.
+A typical scenario that would produce too-long dropdowns is vendor matching or product matching.
+We have a dedicated webhook extension that you may deploy for these purposes.